lipenco/rgsoc-blog/source/posts/2013-07-24-more-is-new-less.md

         MoveElementsFromEachOther(distance, elements) ;
     }

+Now we have longer, more complicated strucure without any difference in code preformance.
+Seems like the magic of refactoring is measured is salary of a programmer who know how to do it right ;p
-Taking into account that my scrip genereates 8 defferents layouts I saved a lot of space, memory and boost the redability.
+But taking into account that my scrip genereates 8 defferents layouts I saved a lot of space, memory and boost the redability.

 ### Today I Learned:
 * That functions' names matter.